Zenovations/knockout-sync/README.md

       ko.sync.use(model, this);

       // add a computed field
-      // (we can only refer to the model's fields, name and address, after ko.sync.use() is called!) self.emailUrl = ko.computed(function() {
+      // (we can now refer to the model's fields!) self.emailUrl = ko.computed(function() {
          'mailto: ' + self.name() + '<' + self.address() + '>';
       });